bquirke/daft-pinger/README.md

 ## How to get your search URL

 1. Go to Daft.ie
 2. Set up your search filters (location, price, bedrooms, etc.).
-Obviusly filter by Most recent so the pinger isnt over active
+Obviously filter by Most recent so the pinger isnt over active
 3. Copy the full URL from your browser
 4. Paste it as `DAFT_SEARCH_URL` in your `.env` file